imdeepmind/imdeepmind.github.io/docs/programming-languages/python/multiprocessing.md

 ### Threading Basics

-Threading allows We to run multiple threads (smaller units of a process) concurrently.
+Threading allows us to run multiple threads (smaller units of a process) concurrently.
 This is ideal for I/O-bound tasks, where the program spends time waiting for external resources like file I/O, network operations, or user input.

 **Key Features:**